wim82/Interview-Questions/inflight_movies.md

 # In-flight entertainment system

 Imagine that you are working for an airline company.
-Latelly they are receiving complaints from their customers regarding the in-flight entertainment system.
+Lately they are receiving complaints from their customers regarding the in-flight entertainment system.
-The issus is that for the longer flights users would like to start a second movie when their first one ends, but the plane usually lands before they can see the ending.
+The issue is that for the longer flights users would like to start a second movie when their first one ends, but the plane usually lands before they can see the ending.

 **Your task is to build a feature that will choose 2 movies whose total time is equal with the exact flight length.**